-Salsa Criolla probably is the most important and most popular side dish / sauce in Peru.
+Salsa Criolla probably is the most important and most popular side dish in Peru.
 Prepared with red onions, aji amarillo, the juice of Peruvian limes and some freshly chopped coriander or parsley, Salsa Criolla accompanies numerous typical local dishes and just has to be on the table when enjoying a great Peruvian meal.

 LimaEasy's Recipe for Peruvian Salsa Criolla

 - 2 red onions

 - 1 Tbsp vinegar

 - Slice the onions into very fine stripes and salt generously.
 Set aside for 10 minutes.

 - In the meantime deseed and devein the aji amarillo and cut into thin stripes, chop the cilantro or parsley and press the limes.

 - Rinse the onions under plenty of cold water and let drain well.

 - Place the onions into a bowl, season with salt and pepper, add the oil and combine.

 - Add aji amarillo, lime juice, vinegar and cilantro or parsley and mix well.